 PayPal is very sensitive.
-Make sure you type your full names as they appear on your National Identity Card, Social Security Number or your driving license.
+Make sure you type your full names as they appear on your National Identity Card, Social Security Number, or your driving license.
 Otherwise, you will experience difficulty verifying your account.

-How to Easily Create a PayPal Account
+How to OPEN a PayPal Account

-Opening a PayPal account is as easy as opening a Facebook account.
+Making a PayPal account is as easy as opening a Facebook account.
 All you need to do is click here.
 You will see ‘Sign up for free’ as shown above.
 Click on that button and you will be taken to the next page shown below.